Has omicron peaked in the US? - NewsBreak

 The short answer is yes, said Dr. George Rutherford, an epidemiologist at the University of California.
 But with these types of things, the answer is never really short.

 Evidence is showing the U.S. has likely seen its peak of new daily COVID-19 cases, Rutherford explained.
 Fewer people are testing positive, especially in Northeastern states where omicron first took hold.
 Wastewater samples out in California, which can show how much COVID-19 is circulating in a community broadly, have started to show signs of a downturn.
-An epidemiological model from the University of Washington already shows the country on a downslope when it comes to new infections.How to order your free at-home COVID tests from the federal government
+An epidemiological model from the University of Washington already shows the country on a downslope when it comes to new infections.How long do omicron symptoms last?

 But here’s the caveat (or one of several caveats, rather): “Readers need to realize, while it’s going down, we haven’t seen half the cases yet,” said Rutherford.